Zoomed Image

 A Temporal SAM engine performs time-aware software license compliance calculations and records each step as a transaction.
 Rather than analyzing assets and entitlements at a single moment, it records changes over time.
 This includes changes in asset lifecycles, license and contract expiry dates, IMAC changes, user allocations, installations, purchases, assignments, and license rules.

-xAssets' new Temporal SAM engine will be released in August 2025.
+xAssets' new Temporal SAM engine will be released in Q1 2026.

 Snapshot based SAM systems: